-The library schedule is a flexible one.
-Teachers will be provided with a sign-up schedule each year that assigns a biweekly 30-minute block that includes a media lesson and class book check outs.
-Media lessons are planned to align with grade level standards along with AASL, ISTE, NETS and Florida B.E.S.T guidelines and standards.
-Teachers can also reserve additional time blocks for book checkouts, makerspace, information literacy lessons, or research by signing up on the digital Media Center schedule.
+The Library schedule is a flexible one.
+Teachers will be provided with a sign-up schedule each year that assigns a 30-minute block that includes a media lesson and class book check outs every two weeks.
+Media lessons are planned to align with grade level standards along with AASL and ISTE NETS guidelines and standards.
+Teachers can choose repeating time block that works best with their schedule.
+Teachers can also reserve additional time blocks for book checkouts, MakerSpace, information literacy lessons, or research by signing up on the digital Media Center schedule in Clever.
 When space is limited, scheduled classes have priority over small groups or individuals using library resources.
-A digital schedule is located in Clever and on the Brooker Creek SharePoint.
+A digital schedule is located on OneDrive with a direct link for the media center schedule in Clever.